The SEO Conversion Funnel, Explained

 Click Path: Blog Article > Services Page > About Page > Contact Form

-In SEO campaigns, the evaluator is the most common funnel.
+In SEO campaigns, the Troubleshooter is the most common funnel.
 A visitor who has a specific problem they need to solve finds your blog article on Google, and realizes that your company might be able to solve that problem for them.
 They click over to your Services page, and then to your About page to learn more about your company.
 Finally, they fill out the contact form on your website so they can get in touch with you directly.

 In this funnel, the average conversion rate between blog article and Service page is 9%; between Service page and About page is 21%; and between About Page and the lead form is 1.4%.

 Click Path: Industry Landing Page > About Page > Services Page > Contact Form